hatoving/gdash-vita/README.md

 Additionally, you'll need vitaGl to be compiled with these flags: ``make HAVE_GLSL_SUPPORT=1 SOFTFP_ABI=1 NO_DEBUG=1 install``.

 You also have to install FMOD onto your VitaSDK enviroment.
-You can do that by going installing [fmodpp](https://github.com/Rinnegatamante/fmodpp).
+You can do that by installing [fmodpp](https://github.com/Rinnegatamante/fmodpp).

 After all these requirements are met, you can compile the loader with the following commands: